1940

 Harry S. Truman- Future President

-Yes, Harry Truman was a passenger on the Lockheed Electra several times over.
-Most the trips
+Yes, Harry Truman was a passenger on Jack's Lockheed Electra Jr. several times over.
+Most

-were hunting and fishing, and not "official", therefore I have had a difficult time documenting
+the trips were hunting and fishing and not "official", therefore, I have had a difficult time

-them.
-Jack Frye was one of the most influential men in the Democratic Party in the 1940's.
-It
+documenting them.
+Jack Frye was one of the most influential men in the Democratic Party in

-is not at all surprising that he and Harry became friends, let alone the fact, that they both
+the 1940's.
+It is not at all surprising that he and Harry became friends, let alone the fact that

-hailed from the same region of the country in regard to business- (Missouri).
-Jack was
+they both hailed from the same region of the country, in regard to business (Missouri).
+Jack

-considered a mover and shaker within the hierarchy of the party and if you needed a favor or
+was considered a mover and shaker within the hierarchy of the party and if you needed a favor

-wanted something done, you picked up the phone and called Jack Frye.
-In July of 1944, Truman
+or wanted something done you picked up the phone and called Jack Frye.
+In July of 1944,

 nomination that Truman and other Democratic officials flew in the Frye's Lockheed Electra